apache/metron/metron-analytics/metron-profiler-client/README.md

 During the course of the following discussion, we will color code the clauses in the examples and link them to the relevant section for more detail.

-From a high level, the language fits the following three forms:
+From a high level, the language fits the following three forms, which are composed of the clauses above:

 * <a href="#Temporal_Window_Width"><span style="color:red">time_interval WINDOW?</span></a>  <a href="#InclusionExclusion_specifiers"><span style="color:purple">(INCLUDING specifier_list)?
 (EXCLUDING specifier_list)?</span></a>
 * <a href="#Temporal_Window_Width"><span style="color:red">time_interval WINDOW?</span></a> <a href="#Skip_distance"><span style="color:green">EVERY time_interval</span></a> <a href="#Total_Temporal_Duration"><span style="color:blue">FROM time_interval (TO time_interval)?</span></a> <a href="#InclusionExclusion_specifiers"><span style="color:purple">(INCLUDING specifier_list)?
 (EXCLUDING specifier_list)?</span></a>